 If that's not enough you should know that in the journal SLEEP, from the Associated Professional Sleep Societies, found that a lack of sleep is linked to an increased risk of obesity.
 If you are having a hard time shedding some weight, consider sleeping more.

 It is impossible for me to flesh out all the ways sleep impacts your health.
-I have to recommend reading or listening to the books I have listed in the extra resources bar.
+I have to recommend reading or listening to the books I have listed in the extra resources section above.
 Sleep is essential for your wellness programs.
 You have to make it a priority or it will catch up to you eventually.